RecSpot-App-Development/RecSpot/README.md

 - [x] User can play and pause the song provided
 - [x] User can play the various song selections from their phone
 - [x] User can now select Record and record a video and then see it saved into their camera roll
-- [x]  User can 'view' the various edit options provided
+- [x]  User can 'view' the various edit options (can view the screen)

 ### App Walkthrough GIF for Sprint 1
 <img src="RecSpot_gif.gif" width=350><br>